 When menstruation hurts: Learn more about endometriosis

-Idhaliz del R. Flores Caldera's picture
+Submitted by Idhaliz del R. Flores Caldera on

 For many women, menstruation is just a nuisance or discomfort.
 But for one in ten women this process is accompanied by inflammation and pelvic pain so severe that it affects the normal rhythm of their lives.
 These women are suffering from endometriosis, a condition characterized by dysmenorrhea (painful menstruation), dyspareunia (pain during intercourse), chronic, disabling pelvic pain, and often infertility.